MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365.fr-fr/Instructions/Labs/LAB_01/4-exercise-conversation-starters.md

        {
            "title": "Product troubleshooting",
            "text": "I'm having trouble with a product.
 Can you help me troubleshoot the issue?"
        },
        {
+           "title": "Repair information",
+           "text": "Can you provide information on how to get a product repaired?"
+       },
+       {
            "title": "Contact support",